hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

-This blog post explores the convergence of K8s and AI through K8sGPT, a tool for scanning the K8s clusters, diagnosing and triaging K8s issues using AI.
+This blog post explores the convergence of K8s and AI through K8sGPT, a tool for scanning the K8s cluster, diagnosing and triaging K8s issues using AI.
 It describes the detailed process to integrate K8sGPT with local LLM model to empower K8s in HPE GreenLake for Private Cloud Enterperise.

 ### Prerequisites